gab0071/gab0071/README.md

 <h1 align="center" font-size="40px"> Hi, I'm Gabriela Mendes 👋🏼 </h1>

-<p align="justify" font="verdana">I am passionate about blockchain technology and all the innovation I find in this space.
+<p align="justify">I am passionate about <strong>blockchain technology </strong> and all the innovation I find in this space.
 I am focused on building in this #web3 ecosystem, and being able to contribute to the growth and innovation of this technology. 💻⛓ </p>

-<p align="justify">I have worked on projects, from creating an ERC20 token, to a dapp, using technologies such as hardhat, ethersjs, remix, etherscan, alchemy rpc, among others...
-All these projects were carried out in the academic field, with the help of FreeCodeCamp with @PatrickAlphaC and the web3 community 🎉.
-I have overcome challenges like CryptoZombie to continue strengthening my skills Currently I continue to prepare myself, to have a solid foundation in #solidity and the construction of good practices for the creation of future projects and thus improve my technical skills.📶 </p>
+<p align="justify">I have worked on projects, from creating an <strong> ERC20 token, to a dapp, using technologies such as hardhat, ethersjs, remix, etherscan, alchemy rpc, among others </strong>...
+All these projects were carried out in the academic field, with the help of <strong>FreeCodeCamp with @PatrickAlphaC and the web3 community </strong> 🎉. </p>

+<p align="justify"><strong>I have overcome challenges like CryptoZombie to continue strengthening my skills Currently I continue to prepare myself, to have a solid foundation in #solidity and the construction of good practices for the creation of future projects and thus improve my technical skills.📶 </strong></p>

-<p align="justify"> 💥Currently I was accepted to study the Fulltack development career in the bootcamp With https://github.com/soyHenry to improving my Skills in this space, and become a fullstack developer!! </p>
+<p align="justify"> 💥Currently I was accepted to study the <strong>Fullstack development career</strong> in the bootcamp with https://github.com/soyHenry to strong>improving my skills in this space, and become a fullstack developer</strong>!! </p>

 ## Programming Languages & Technologies